rackerlabs/support-how-to/content/how-to/cloud-servers/what-are-inodes-in-linux/index.md

 117329 -rw-r--r--.
 1 root root 0 Mar 26 19:34 /backups/test
 ```

-When the file was moved to another filesystem, it got a different inode assigned.
+When the file was moved to another filesystem, the system assigned a different inode.

-#### Best practices to keep low the inode usage
+#### Best practices to keep the inode usage low

-It is always recomended to check on the inode usage since it can lead to issues
+You should check your inode usage because excessive usage can lead to issues
 when creating newer files.
+Perform the following steps to keep your usage low:

-1. Delete unnecessary files and directories
+1. Delete unnecessary files and directories.
-2. Delete cache files
+2. Delete cache files.
-3. Delete old email files
+3. Delete old email files.
-4. Delete temporary files
+4. Delete temporary files.

-#### What could happen if inodes are never attended to?
+#### What could happen if you never attend to inodes?

-Even though the server has free disk space, the server can run out of inodes.
+Even though the server has free disk space, the server can run out of inodes,
-These are the consequences that can occur when the server does not have enough
+which can result in the following consequences when the server does not have enough
-inodes when creating more files.
+inodes when creating more files:

-1. Data loss
+- Yiu might lose data.
-2. The applications may crash
+- The applications might crash.
-3. The server may restart
+- The server might restart.
-4. Processes may not restart
+- Processes might not restart.
-5. Scheduled tasks may not run
+- Scheduled tasks might not run.